-Assistive technology devices are identified in the IDEA 2004 as:

-- Any item, piece of equipment or product system, whether acquired commercial off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of children with disabilities. - The term does NOT include a medical device that is surgically implanted, or the replacement of such device (Authority 20 U.S.C.
-1401 (1))
+not, w that additional supports need to be provided?
+Assist ive technology devices are identified in the IDEA 2004 as: Any item, piece of equipment or product system, whether acquired commercial off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of children with disabilities.
+The term does NOT include a medical device that is surgically implanted, or the replacement of such device (Authority 20 U.S.C.
+1401 (1)) Devic es: Assistive technology devices required by students with disabilities include hardware and software as well as stand-alone devices.
+Almost any tool can be considered to be an assistive technology device.
+If the student needs something to access the curriculum or complete IEP goals then it is considered AT.
+Acado emic and Learning Aids: Electronic and non-electronic aids such as calculators, spell checkers, portable word processors, and computer-based software solutions that are used by students who have difficulty achieving in the educational curriculum.

-Devices:

-- Assistive technology devices required by students with disabilities include hardware and software as well as stand-alone devices.
-Almost any tool can be considered to be an assistive technology device. - If the student needs something to access the curriculum or complete IEP goals then it is considered AT.
+Assistive Listening Devices and Environmental Aids:

+toileting, and home maintenance

-Acade mic and Learning Aids: Electronic and non-electronic aids such as calculators, spell checkers, portable word processors, and computer-based software solutions that are used by students who have difficulty achieving in the educational curriculum.
-Aids f or Daily Living: J Self-help aids for use in activities such as eating, bathing, cooking, dressing, toileting, and home maintenance Assisti ive Listening Devices and Environmental Aids: Electronic and non-electronic aids such as amplification devices, closed captioning systems, and environmental alert systems that assist students who are hard of hearing or deaf with accessing information that is typically presented through an auditory modality.
-Augm entative Communication: J Electronic and non-electronic devices and software solutions that provide a means for expressive and receptive communication for students with limited speech and language.
-Comp uter Access and Instruction: J Input and output devices, alternative access aids, modified or alternative keyboards, switches, special software, and other devices and software solutions that enable students with disabilities to use the classroom computer.
-Envir onmental Control: J Electronic and non-electronic aids such as switches, environmental control units, and adapted appliance that are used by students with physical disabilities to increase their independence across all areas of the curriculum.
+Aids for Daily Living:

+☐ Electronic and non-electronic aids such as amplification devices, closed captioning systems, and environmental alert systems that assist students who are hard of hearing or deaf with accessing information that is typically presented through an auditory modality.

+Self-help aids for use in activities such as eating, bathing, cooking, dressing,

+Augmentative Communic

+☐ Electronic and non-electronic devices and software solutions that provide a means for expressive and receptive communication for students with limited speech and language.

+Computer Access and Instruction:

+☐ Input and output devices, alternative access aids, modified or alternative keyboards, switches, special software, and other devices and software solutions that enable students with disabilities to use the classroom computer.

+Environmental Control:

+☐ Electronic and non-electronic aids such as switches, environmental control units, and adapted appliance that are used by students with physical disabilities to increase their independence across all areas of the curriculum.

+Mobility Aids: